martanne/vis/README.md

   For sentence and paragraph there is no difference between the inner and normal variants.

+  Furthermore `ae` covers the entire content of a file, whereas `ie` does not include leading and trailing empty lines.

 ### Modes

   At the moment there exists a more or less functional insert, replace